genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 </code></pre>

-Here, bridge1 had the smallest bridge id (priority/id pair) and was elected as the root bridge.
+Here, bridge1 had the smallest bridge id (priority/MAC address pair) and was elected as the root bridge.
 All its member ports became designated ports (D).
 On bridge0 and bridge2, port closest to the root bridge became root port \(R).
 On the link between bridge0 and bridge2 (epair2), port on the smaller id bridge became designated port (D) and the other became alternate port (A).
 The alternate port (A) on bridge0 didn't go into forwarding state and discarded the traffic to prevent loop.

 Okay.
-I could successfully build a Spanning Tree network.
+I could successfully build a Spanning Tree network using command-line.
 But before going any further, I wanted to do some more preparation.

 As you can see, it's quite tedious to configure bridges with ifconfig.
 In addition, It's also hard to see how the physical and logical topologies look like.